Occupied posts and job vacancies

 Data compilation

-Information on job vacancies and occupied posts is obtained from the statistical reports and starting with the 1st quarter of 2021 State Revenue Service data are also used in the calculation of occupied posts.
+Information on job vacancies and occupied posts is obtained from the statistical reports.
+Starting with the first quarter of 2021, State Revenue Service data are also used in the calculations.

-Data on the year are acquired as mean indicator, which is calculated from occupied posts and job vacancies shown at the end of each quarter of the reference year.
+The annual indicator is calculated as the average of occupied posts and job vacancies recorded at the end of each quarter of the reference year.

 To calculate job vacancy rate, job vacancies are divided by total number of jobs (sum of occupied posts and job vacancies).

-The statistics for the general government sector is produced based on the Cabinet Regulations No 1456 on classification of institutional sectors where state institutions also include state social insurance institutions (code S13 04 00).
+The statistics for the general government sector are produced based on the Cabinet Regulations No 1456 on classification of institutional sectors where public authorities also include state social insurance bodies (code S13 04 00).
 The list of general government institutions and bodies is available in the annex to the regulations and Classification of Institutional Sectors.

 The enterprise is the smallest combination of legal units that is an organisational unit producing goods or services, which benefits from a certain degree of autonomy in decision-making, especially for the allocation of its current resources.
 An enterprise carries out one or more activities at one or more locations.
 An enterprise may be a sole legal unit.

-Average number of employees in full-time units is calculated separately for full-time and part-time employees, for whom wages and salaries were calculated, and result is summed.
-Out of the full-time employees only those who were not in labour relations for full month are recalculated in full-time units, and it is done by using information on hours paid of such employees indicated in the reports.
-Part-time employees in full-time units are recalculated as follows: number of hours paid of part-time employees is divided by number of hours paid of full-time employees, and the result is multiplied with the number of full-time employees.
+Average number of employees in full-time units is calculated separately for full-time and part-time employees for whom wages and salaries were calculated, and the result is summed.
+Only full-time employees who were not employed for the entire month are converted into full-time units, using information on the number of hours paid for these employees as reported.
+Part-time employees are converted into full-time units as follows: the number of hours paid for part-time employees is divided by the number of hours paid to full-time employees, and the result is multiplied by the number of full-time employees.